amit265/React-Projects/README.md

 # React Projects

 Welcome to my React Projects repository!
 This collection showcases a variety of projects I've developed while learning and mastering React, ranging from simple applications to advanced, production-ready apps.
-Some of the projects are also unfinished and still in process.
+Some of the projects are unfinished and still in process.

 ## Table of Contents